Robust Bayesianism and Likelihoodism: Theories of Statistical Evidence: Robust Bayesianism and Likelihoodism

-The failure to distinguish $\f{ll}$ from $\f{lp}$, we conjecture, is a result of assuming that the mathematical formulations of \f{lp} (like \cite{birnbaum_foundations_1962}'s above) capture certain informal statements of the principle.
-Many practitioners quote \citet[p.
-1]{berger_likelihood_1988}'s informal gloss of \f{lp}; they say that \f{lp} ``essentially states that all evidence, which is obtained from an experiment, about an unknown quantity $\theta$, is contained in the likelihood function of $\theta$ for the given data.''
-Yet other informal glosses of \f{lp} differ significantly.
-For example, \citet[p.
-271]{birnbaum_foundations_1962} says \f{lp} asserts the ``irrelevance of [experimental] outcomes not actually observed.''
-Although these informal statements capture important insights about likelihoodist theses, we think care should be taken to stick to the technical statements when evaluating particular examples, as shown above.

-Distinguishing the three theses is also important for understanding which statistical tests and techniques are justified by each.
-For instance, as we noted above, the formal statement of \f{lp} says nothing about which estimates are favored by a sample. \f{ll} entails that the \f{mle} is always favored over rivals, but it does not say by how much.
+Thus, distinguishing the three theses is important for understanding which statistical tests and techniques are justified by each.
+For instance, although \f{ll} entails that the \f{mle} is always favored over rivals, it does not say by how much.
 Thus, \f{ll} is of little use when the fit of the \f{mle} needs to be weighed against considerations of simplicity and prior plausibility.
-Only $\f{ll}^+$, we think, can be used to justify likelihoodist estimation procedures, but sadly, it is also the only thesis that has no obvious qualitative analog in our framework below.
+Only \f{nll} and $\f{ll}^+$, we think, can be used to justify likelihoodist estimation procedures, but sadly, neither principle has a qualitative analog.